Configuration

 Creating new RSEs

-To create a new RSE:
+- Create a new RSE:

-$ rucio-admin rse add SITE3_DISK
+$ rucio rse add $RSE_NAME

---impl rucio.rse.protocols.posix.Default --domain-json \
+--impl rucio.rse.protocols.posix.Default \

 '{"wan": {"read": 1, "write": 1, "third_party_copy": 0, "delete": 1}, \